NIKMIKIN/NIKMIKIN/README.md

 ## Hi there 👋

 Nice to meet you!
 I'm Nik, a Software engineer based in San Diego.
+Soon to be Junior Test Engineer at ASML

 ## A Little About Me

-I've been programming since 2018, with my experience coming from online courses all over the interent.
+I've been programming since 2018, but fully putting my all into my software engineering journey this past year and a half.
+I love working with Python specifically, but have also worked with languages such as C++, Javascript, Java, HTML, and CSS.
 Before programming I was really into music and performed as a percussionist for a few years.
 I love to build web applications and always strive to improve my knowledge by building cool projects (front-end/back-end).
 When I'm not coding, I am spending my time hitting the gym or watching the latest movies in theatres.

 <!-- ## My Projects